taylor-ramsay/flask-api-boilerplate/README.md

 # Flask Api Boilerplate
 This is a minimal standalone flask api using Docker, Postgres, sqlalchemy, and gunicorn.

+To get started:

+- Edit .env file with database details.

-To build api run:  `docker-compose build`
+- To build the api run:  `docker-compose build`

-To start api run: `docker-compose up`
+- To start the api run: `docker-compose up`

-Edit .env file with database details.
+- To initialize the database, enter the shell: `docker exec -it api sh`, and run `manage.py initdb`